-HEAL co-ordinator Sac Marriott said the Raminon region.
-Like tearty areas of Australia, had neffered from the decision of our patter fama.
+HEAL co-ordinator Sue Marriott said the Hamilton region, like many areas of Australia, had suffered from the demise of our native fauna, flora and culture.

-Bors and culture.
-"The race to new out to days what remains and to look us producing lood and fibre in a santalashie saylroussept," Mrs.
+"The race is now on to save what remains and to look at producing food and fibre in a sustainable environment," Mrs Marriott said.